spatie/laravel-permission/docs/installation-laravel.md

        - must set `'teams' => true,`
        - and (optional) you may set `team_foreign_key` name in the config file if you want to use a custom foreign key in your database for teams

-   - **If you are using MySQL 8+**, look at the migration files for notes about MySQL 8+ to set/limit the index key length, and edit accordingly.
+   - **If you are using MySQL 8+**, look at the **Prerequisites** docs page for notes about MySQL 8+ to set/limit the index key length, and edit accordingly.
 If you get `ERROR: 1071 Specified key was too long` then you need to do this.

    - **If you are using CACHE_STORE=database**, be sure to [install Laravel's cache migration](https://laravel.com/docs/cache#prerequisites-database), else you will encounter cache errors.